 Why Are Breast Ultrasounds Used?

 Breast ultrasound is most often used to evaluate breast problems that are found during a mammogram or physical exam.
-If your screening mammogram has detected a suspicious mass, or if a manual breast exam has located a lump, a breast ultrasound exam will likely be the next step in diagnosis.
+If your mammogram has detected a suspicious mass, or if a manual breast exam has located a lump, an ultrasound breast exam will likely be the next step in diagnosis.
 Most lumps and masses are benign but any suspicious mass must be diagnosed.
-In someone with a breast tumor, it may also be used to look at lymph nodes under the arm.
-In younger women, breast ultrasounds are used to detect abnormal masses.
-Young breasts can be dense and full of milk glands; this glandular tissue is difficult to distinguish from cancerous tissue on a mammogram.
+In someone with a breast tumor, it may also be used to look at lymph nodes under the arm to determine if cancerous cells have spread.
+In younger women, ultrasound is the preferred test to detect abnormal masses: young breast tissue is dense and full of milk glands.
+On a mammogram, this glandular tissue is hard to distinguish from cancerous masses as they look very similar to each other.

 When choosing a facility that offers breast ultrasounds in Los Angeles, many look no further than the capable hands at Bedford Breast Center.
 It’s no surprise that we are considered a top breast care facility that offer what many feel to be the best breast ultrasound Los Angeles has available.